openvinotoolkit/openvino.genai/image_generation/lcm_dreamshaper_v7/cpp/README.md

 # OpenVINO Latent Consistency Model C++ pipeline
 The pure C++ text-to-image pipeline, driven by the OpenVINO native API for SD v1.5 Latent Consistency Model with LCM Scheduler.
-It includes advanced features like [OpenVINO extension for tokenizers](https://github.com/openvinotoolkit/openvino_contrib/blob/master/modules/custom_operations/user_ie_extensions/tokenizer/python/README.md).
+It includes advanced features like LoRA integration with safetensors and [OpenVINO extension for tokenizers](https://github.com/openvinotoolkit/openvino_contrib/blob/master/modules/custom_operations/user_ie_extensions/tokenizer/python/README.md).
 This demo has been tested for Linux platform only.

 > [!NOTE]
 >This tutorial assumes that the current working directory is `<openvino.genai repo>/image_generation/lcm_dreamshaper_v7/cpp/` and all paths are relative to this folder.